 The Open Society Foundations work to build vibrant and tolerant democracies whose governments are accountable to their citizens.
-On April 13, the co-director of the Open Society Initiative for Europe and director of the OSF's Hub-office in Berlin will hold a keynote at our career fair Persist*.
-If you want to participate, you can buy a ticket here.
-Recently, Open Society Foundations Community Youth Fellow Adél Ónodi became the first trans woman to be featured as the cover model for Elle Hungary.
+Open Society Foundations Community Youth Fellow, Adél Ónodi was the first trans woman to be featured as the cover model for Elle Hungary.
 Open Society Program Officer Katarzyna Pabijanek spoke with Ónodi about the experience, as well as her plans for the future.

 What do you think is the significance of your appearing on the cover of a major women’s fashion magazine?